MBA in Marketing Management: Overview, Courses & Career Outlook

 Top 5 Global Marketing Management Courses

-• Northwestern University’s Kellogg School of Management (USA): Kellogg, well-known for its focus on marketing, offers experiential projects, a robust alumni network, and a blend of theory and hands-on learning.
+• Northwestern University’s Kellogg School of Management (USA): offers experiential projects, a robust alumni network, and a blend of theory and hands-on learning.

-• The University of Pennsylvania’s Wharton School (USA): With courses in analytics, customer centricity, and digital marketing strategy, Wharton offers a major in data-driven marketing.
+• The University of Pennsylvania’s Wharton School (USA): offers courses in analytics, customer centricity, and digital marketing strategy.

-• London Business School (UK): The flexible MBA program offered by this school includes marketing electives tailored for international markets, such as pricing strategy, market research, and consumer behaviour.
+• London Business School (UK): provides flexible marketing electives tailored to international markets, such as pricing strategy, market research, and consumer behavior.

-• Columbia Business School in the United States: Columbia University, which is based in New York, offers innovative marketing courses in digital strategy, brand management, and analytics, along with solid industry connections.
+• Columbia Business School in the United States: offers innovative marketing courses in digital strategy, brand management, and analytics, along with solid industry connections.

 College Name Admission Procedure Annual Fee Placement & Internship Opportunities